29 Jan 2022 Beer Holidays

 12 Michelada Day

 Made by mixing a light beer, typically a Mexican Lager, with spices and hot sauce, a splash of lime, and sometimes even tomato juice, this beer-cocktail is a spicy, refreshing twist on a cold beer.
 It’s a love/hate kinda thing, and our team is split on the subject.
-No Label’s Don Jalapeno is a terrific beer to put a little spin on this Mexican classic.
+No Label’s Don Jalapeno is a terrific beer to put a little spin on this Mexican classic, and here are a few of our fav beers to start with.

 18 St. Arnold’s Day